527-prizmatic/TheLegendOfBonk/README.md

 As the very first game project undertaken with the school, the source code is quite messy and still lacking a lot of principles of structure and readability.
 Due to being mostly a proof of our ability to produce something that runs, not much thought was put into narration nor balancing.

+As requested by the assignment, the game also comprises a functional (although rather counter-intuitive to use) level editor.

 ## Tools & Techs :wrench:
 - **Languages** - C, GLSL
 - **IDEs** - Microsoft Visual Studio 2022